cgraffeo/zoo-toy-tracker/README.md

 Source code for an application that supports creating, editing, and deleting various items in a database.

 ## Summary
 This is a project for the Udacity Full Stack Web Development Nanodegree.
-This project is a web application that was built using Python on the Flask framework for the server code, and SQLAlchemy for the database operations.
-It also makes use of OAuth with Google's API for user authentication(Google Sign-in).
+This project is a web application that was built using Python on the Flask framework for the server code, SQLAlchemy for the database operations, OAuth with Google's API for user authentication(Google Sign-in), and Bootstrap for styling and layout.

 The target user base of this application is zoo keepers and other zoo personnel.
 It provides a database in which they can manage(add, edit, delete) several animals and each animal's toys(a.k.a enrichment devices).